Cryptographic Specifications of CryptPeer

 - explicit decryption of a conversation;

-- automatic re-encryption of the view:
+- automatic re-protection of the view:

 - after a delay;